toddledev/toddle-os/README.md

 The next packages that will be moved into this repository are:

 - runtime 👈 the runtime needed to run a toddle application on the client
-- search 👈 the code that powers the issue panel in toddle

 Also, we plan to move more and more of the server-side rendering logic into this repository.